 Q: What can I expect from the in-home consultation ?

-A: In that time we can focus on 1-2 rooms that have a high priority [discuss necessary updates, furniture layout and sizes, measure for anything custom, color & style suggestions, resources], or do an overview of all the projects you have in mind.
+A: In 1-2 hours we can focus on 1 or 2 rooms in detail [e.g. discuss necessary updates, furniture layout and sizes, measure for anything custom, color, material & style suggestions, resources], or do an overview of several rooms you’d like to refurbish.

-Q: I’m not sure if I’d like your help for 1 hour, or longer.
-How does this work with respect to the consultation ?
+Q: I’m not sure if I’d like your help for 1 consultation, or for longer.
+How does this work ?

 Q: How much does an interior design consultation cost ?

-A: My design consulting fee is $145/hour + HST for the Ottawa area.
+A: My design and project planning consulting fee is $145/hour + HST for the Ottawa area.
 There is a small up-charge for out-of-town clients to cover travel costs.

 Q: How much does it cost for a living room design?